billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

   operate on bulk water or bulk+tracers) could be a compromise for the allBrokenOut solution, allowing you to at least see data flow in that solution.

+  **From discussion:** Pass individual arrays for anything that operates on bulk.
+For things just calculating tracer fluxes, no strong feelings.

 # Reasons I was at least initially inclined to having things broken out